13 Awesome Hiking Groups and Hiking Challenges to Encourage You on Your Hiking Adventures + Additional Hiking Club Resources

 Find out more about the 365 Mile Challenge here!

 This challenge is great because it is so simple.
-The goal is to get outside every day in 2023 and walk a mile.
+The goal is to get outside every day of the year and walk a mile.
 This challenge is all about making time every single day to get outdoors and move for your wellbeing.

 hiking groups & communities